ThePhD/ThePhD.github.io/_posts/2020-07-20-Checking Things in C++.markdown

 #endif
 ```

 The C++ Committee also went far, far back in time to give every single macro a proper name.
 There's the ones [in the `<version>` header](https://en.cppreference.com/w/cpp/utility/feature_test), and ones that [belong to the language proper](https://en.cppreference.com/w/cpp/feature_test).
+You can grab a more complete list by [visiting Standard Document 6 (SD-6)](https://isocpp.org/std/standing-documents/sd-6-sg10-feature-test-recommendations) from the C++ Standards Committee (scroll close to the bottom to get to the part with the list of numbers you are interested in).

 As you have noticed, my examples came from a mythical library called `std0`.
 But, well, it's not [exactly a myth](https://twitter.com/thephantomderp/status/1270042822738153480).
 I've been making a lot of claims lately about performance, finding a lower level library, and being backwards compatible.
 And so next, we're going to talk about how we leveraged the above -- and more -- to build a `std::vector` that's better than `std::vector` in a backwards-compatible, standards-compliant, drop-in replaceable way for C++.
 Well,